-As shipped these are odorless, solid rods with a flux coating that are nonflammable, non-explosive, non-reactive and non -hazardous.
+As shipped these are odorless, coated rods that are nonflammable, non-explosive, non-reactive and non-hazardous.
 Welding arcs and sparks can ignite combustibles or flammable materials Read and understand the manufacturer's instructions and precautionary label on this product and your employer's safety practices.
 Read and understand: American National Standard ANSI Z49.1 Safety in Welding, Cutting and Allied Processes, published by the AMERICAN WELDING SOCIETY, 550 N.W.
 LeJeune Road, Miami, Florida 33126; OSHA Safety and Health Standards are published by the U.S. Government Printing Office, 732 North Capitol Street NW, Washington, DC 20401.
 Also National Fire Protection Association NFPA 51B, Standard for Fire Prevention During Welding, Cutting and other Hot Work

 Suitable (and unsuitable) extinguishing media: As shipped these items will not burn however in the event use media recommended for the burning materials and fire situation and surroundings.
 No unsuitable media known at this time.
+Do not use water or halogenated on molten metals.